 For individuals who have IBS who receive FMT, the evidence includes systematic reviews and RCTs.
-One systematic review with meta-analysis involving 19 studies reported that FMT was superior to placebo in improving quality of life through 24 weeks; however, there was no difference in the IBS-SSS or symptom improvement between FMT and placebo.
-Conversely, a systematic review with meta-analysis of 9 RCTs found that a single FMT significantly decreased the IBS-SSS score at 1, 3, 6, 24, and 36 months compared to placebo.
-Another systematic review with meta-analysis reviewed 5 RCTs and reported mixed outcomes for FMT in patients with IBS.
-When all studies were pooled, no net benefit was found for active FMT.
-In a pooled analysis of 3 RCTs utilizing autologous FMT as a placebo, patients were less likely to experience an improvement in IBS symptoms with donor FMT (ie, active treatment).
-Two additional RCTs also utilized autologous FMT as a placebo, and did not find a significant reduction in symptoms of IBS using donor FMT; both trials also found reduced durability of response 1 year following donor FMT.
+Systematic reviews with meta-analyses have been inconsistent in finding improvements in clinical response, IBS Severity Scoring System, or IBS Quality of Life scores with FMT compared to placebo.Two additional RCTs also utilized autologous FMT as a placebo, and did not find a significant reduction in symptoms of IBS using donor FMT; both trials also found reduced durability of response 1 year following donor FMT.
 An additional placebo-controlled RCT used FMT delivered via oral capsules and found no improvement in abdominal pain scores, stool frequency, or stool form in a mixed population of patients with IBS.
 Few treatment-related adverse events have been reported.
-Data are limited by heterogeneity in utilized outcome measurement scales and definitions of treatment response.
+Generally, the RCTs are small and data are limited by heterogeneity in utilized outcome measurement scales and definitions of treatment response.